Updated July 31, 2023

 Difference Between Shares Duty vs Tariff

-- Import Duty: – The duty which is imposed on goods which are imported from other countries to the domestic country is popularly known as Import duty.
-Import duty is also called customs duty.
+- Import Duty: The domestic country popularly imposes a duty on goods imported from other countries, known as Import duty.
+Import duty is also referred to as customs duty.

-- Export Duty: – If goods are exported outside the country then the government will charge some taxes on those good such taxes are called export duty.
-This duty also called an excised duty.
-So export duty is nothing but the charges imposed on goods which are produced within the country.
+- Export Duty: If goods are exported outside the country, then the government will charge some taxes.
+Such taxes are called an export duty.
+This duty is also called an excised duty.
+So export duty is the charges imposed on goods produced within the country.

-There are several types of Tariff that government can impose and below two types of tariffs are important and regularly applied.
+There are several types of Tariffs that government can impose, and below two types of tariffs are important and regularly applied.

-- Specific Tariff: – Fixed Tariff on one unit of good imported and vary according to a type of good imported.
+- Specific Tariff: Fixed Tariff on one unit of goods imported and vary according to the type of goods imported.

-- Recently US President sharpens trade war with China by imposing new tariffs of 200bn dollars on chines goods exported to the US market from China.
+- Recently US President sharpened a trade war with China by imposing new tariffs of 200bn dollars on Chinese goods exported to the US market from China.